 It is a mark of our lostness that we invert these two.
 We think we deserve the times of blessing and prosperity, and that the times of war and disaster are not only unfair but come perilously close to calling into question God’s goodness or his power—even, perhaps, his very existence.
 Jesus simply did not see it that way.

 Bull’s-eye for Carson.
 Again and again in the Old Testament God uses disaster to encourage repentance.
 Rev. 16:8-11 says the Lord sends plagues, “but they refused to repent and glorify him.”

-So when disaster strikes, let us not wring our hands over the mysterious ways of God but encourage everyone to reflect on their sinful and doomed state in hopes that some will escape the Final Disaster that awaits the ultimately unrepentant.
+So when disaster strikes, let us not wring our hands over the mysterious ways of God but remember that disaster is always a call to repentance.
+We must encourage everyone to reflect on their sinful and doomed state in hopes that some will escape the Final Disaster that awaits the ultimately unrepentant.

 Jeremiah 5:3: “O LORD, do not your eyes look for truth?
 You have struck them down, but they felt no anguish; you have consumed them, but they refused to take correction.
 They have made their faces harder than rock; they have refused to repent.”

 - D. A. Carson, How Long, O Lord?: Reflections on Suffering and Evil (Grand Rapids, MI: Baker 1990), 66-67. [↩]